PyLadiesGermany/pycon-it-2025-workshop/README.md

 ## Contributing to this repository

 See an error or potential improvement?
 We welcome issues or PRs to this repository.
-Tag @Tereza or @sleepypioneer in your PR and we will review it as soon as possible.
+Tag @terezaif or @sleepypioneer in your PR and we will review it as soon as possible.